PPBDS/tutorial.helpers/README.md

 This is handy for students when a series of exercises requires them to build up a long pipe, line-by-line.

-We recommend ending the tutorial the download-answers child document, as discussed above.
+We recommend ending the tutorial with the download-answers child document, as discussed above.

 ```` default
 ```{r download-answers, child = system.file("child_documents/download_answers.Rmd", package = "tutorial.helpers")}